AnyChart/docs.anychart.com/Basic_Charts_Types/Sparkline_Chart.md

   chart1.type('column');
 ```

-Currency rates are not the best example for Columns, so let's take the sum of positive and negative reviews for an Ebay seller as an exapmle.
+Currency rates are not the best example for Columns, so let's take the sum of positive and negative reviews for an Ebay seller as an example.

 {sample :width 688 :height 50}BCT\_Sparkline\_Chart\_04{sample}